How to Build Your Own Email Marketing Funnel (in Under 3 Hrs)

 • Quizzes/Surveys

-Again, the key is to offer value.
 The more valuable your lead magnet is, the more likely people will be to hand over their email and click the download button.

 It’s also important to explain that value by driving visitors to a unique landing page.